 One of the essential factors which can affect your site’s conversion rates is competitive pricing for your products.

 Competitive pricing can make people buy your products.
-But the process of constantly checking for the prices of competitors can be exhausting.
+But the process of constantly checking the prices of competitors can be exhausting.
 This is where checking pricing comparison websites come in handy.
 Such sites collect and aggregate pricing data from various sources.
 That way, you can check pricing information in one place and make informed pricing decisions without hassle.

 There is no doubt that big data can be a goldmine of information that can help you with your business if you use it properly.